primap-community/primap2/docs/source/data_structures.md

 ### Data structures for primap2

+Here, we document an unfinished proposal for more advanced data structures for sparse data within primap2.
 #### Background
 * From [pydata sparse documentation](https://sparse.pydata.org/en/stable/introduction/): Sparse arrays, or arrays that are mostly empty or filled with zeros, are common in many scientific applications.
 To save space we often avoid storing these arrays in traditional dense formats, and instead choose different data structures.
 Our choice of data structure can significantly affect our storage and computational costs when working with these arrays.
 * The PRIMAP-hist dataset is relatively sparse.
 In the March 2025 release, the share of filled values (non-NaNs) was 20% for CO2 and 1% for NF3.